Jadwiga of Poland: Holiness

 Numerous legends about miracles were recounted to justify her sainthood.
-The two best-known are those of "Jadwiga's cross" and "Jadwiga's foot":
+The two best-known are those of "the Black Crucifix" and "Jadwiga's foot":

 Jadwiga often prayed before a large black crucifix hanging in the north aisle of Wawel Cathedral.
 During one of these prayers, the Christ on the cross is said to have spoken to her.
-The crucifix, "Saint Jadwiga's cross", is still there, with her relics beneath it.
-Because of this event, she is considered a medieval mystic.
+The crucifix, "the Black Crucifix", is still there, with her relics beneath it.
 According to another legend, Jadwiga took a piece of jewellery from her foot and gave it to a poor stonemason who had begged for her help.
 When the queen left, he noticed her footprint in the plaster floor of his workplace, even though the plaster had already hardened before her visit.
 The supposed footprint, known as "Jadwiga's foot", can still be seen in one of Kraków's churches.

 In yet another legend, Jadwiga was taking part in a Corpus Christi Day procession when a coppersmith's son drowned by falling into a river.
 Jadwiga threw her mantle over the boy's body, and he regained life.

-On 8 June 1979 Pope John Paul II prayed at her sarcophagus, and the Congregation for Divine Worship and the Discipline of the Sacraments officially affirmed her beatification on 8 August 1986.
-The Pope went on to canonize Jadwiga in Kraków on 8 June 1997.
+On 8 June 1979, Pope John Paul II prayed at her sarcophagus, and the Congregation for Divine Worship and the Discipline of the Sacraments officially affirmed her beatification on 8 August 1986.
+The Pope went on to canonise Jadwiga in Kraków on 8 June 1997.

-In popular culture
+In literature

+In Ethel Irving's 1872 verse drama, Hedvige, Jadwiga is torn between her love for William of Austria and the prospect of freeing Christian prisoners in Lithuania, which will only be made a reality if she marries Władysław II Jagiełło.

 Hedvigis.
 Dziedziczka królestwa (2021), a Polish historical novel about the early life and reign of Jadwiga by Krzysztof Konopka, follows the story of Jadwiga, her sister Mary, and their mother.

+In popular culture

 Jadwiga is the main character of the third season of Polish historical TV series Korona królów (The Crown of the Kings).
 She is played by Dagmara Bryzek.
 Child Jadwiga is played by Natalia Wolska and Amelia Zawadzka.

-Jadwiga appears as the leader of the Polish civilization in the turn-based strategy game Civilization VI, specializing in religion and territorial expansion.
+Jadwiga appears as the leader of the Polish civilisation in the turn-based strategy game Civilization VI, specialising in religion and territorial expansion.
 She also features in Age of Empires II: Definitive Edition - Dawn of the Dukes in a campaign of her own.

-Jadwiga is a playable character in the Mobile/PC Game Rise of Kingdoms.